pydio/pydio-doc-admin-guide/2_running_cells_in_production/1_os_specific_guides/1_debian_ubuntu_install.md

 #### Dedicated User

-It's highly recommend to run Pydio Cells with a dedicated user.
+It's highly recommended to run Pydio Cells on a dedicated user.

-In this guide, we use **pydio** and its home directory **/home/pydio**.
+In this guide, we use a dedidcated user **pydio** and its home directory **/home/pydio**.

 In order to create a new user and its home directory execute this command: